ryanzec/form-data-validation/README.md

 # Form Data Validator

-A framework agnostic javascript data validation solution (designed with json based form data in mind)
+This provides a framework for dealing with form data / validation using the Immutable.js library as the core data structure.

+**API IS VOLATILE RIGHT NOW**

 ## Docs